Iran nuclear deal seen reducing bomb risk despite Israeli criticism

 Diplomats say they have no clear indication that Iran harbours any such clandestine facility now but - given Tehran's previous concealment of some nuclear sites from the IAEA - world powers are expected to seek Iranian adoption of the Additional Protocol as part of a broad, final settlement.

-Refined uranium can be used to fuel nuclear power plants - Iran's stated goal - but can also furnish the fissile core of an atomic bomb if refined to the 90 percent threshold.
+Refined uranium can be used to fuel nuclear power plants - Iran's stated goal - but can also provide the fissile core of an atomic bomb if refined to the 80-90 percent threshold.

+"The first phase of the agreement ensures that Iran will not make any further progress towards a bomb while we continue to negotiate a complete end to the programme," said Joseph Cirincione of the Ploughshares Fund group, which campaigns against the spread of nuclear, biological and chemical weapons.

 Israel, believed to be the Middle East's only nuclear-armed state, made clear already before this week's talks in Geneva between Iran and the United States, Russia, China, Britain, France and Germany that it opposed the proposals on the table.